awefiown/awefiown.github.io/about.md

 ![m2](assets/img/m2.jpg)
-*Of the three gorgon sisters only Medusa is said to be mortal.
+*Of the three gorgon sisters, only Medusa is said to be mortal.
 Guarding the doorway to the world of the dead, she prevents
 the living from entering.*